 In some cases, pain in the arm could be caused by another injury in the chest, shoulder, or other part of the body.
 Arm pain can even be an early warning sign of a heart or nervous system issue.

-The best treatment for these injuries is prevention.
+One of the best things you can do for your arms is to take preventative action.
 Keeping your arms strong and flexible can help reduce the impact of daily stress and promote faster recovery when injuries do appear.

 Building forearm and upper arm strength can help give your joints more support during activity.
-Stretching the muscles in your forearms, biceps, and triceps can help keep your arms mobile and tension-free.
+Remember to warm-up before a workout, and to cool down by stretching.
+Stretching the muscles in your forearms, biceps, and triceps can help keep your arms mobile and tension-free, as well as decrease your risk of injury.
 Watch the video below for more stretches and exercises to help reduce pain.

 *Disclaimer: Always consult with your doctor before starting any exercise program.
 If you experience any numbness, tingling or reproduction of your symptoms, please contact your doctor.

-Because of its utility in everyday life, our arms are constantly in motion.
-When arm pain strikes, it can inhibit our mobility and alter the way we navigate the world.
+Because of their utility in everyday life, our arms are constantly in motion.
+When arm pain strikes, it can hinder our mobility and alter the way we go about our lives.

 If chronic arm pain is holding you back from doing the things you love, don’t wait.
 Schedule an appointment with Airrosti today.
-Our providers will conduct a thorough evaluation to help pinpoint the cause of your pain and develop a custom treatment plan to resolve pain fast.
-We also share resources and tools you can use to help speed up recovery, strengthen your muscles, and help avoid future injuries.
+Our providers will conduct a thorough evaluation to help pinpoint the cause of your pain and develop a custom treatment plan to resolve your pain fast!

 Read our medical disclaimer here.